CCHS-Melbourne/CNC-Router/README.md

 Welcome to the Bessie repo.

-Head on over to [the Wiki](https://github.com/CCHS-Melbourne/CNC-Large-Mill/wiki) to start your journey.
+Head over to [the Wiki](https://github.com/CCHS-Melbourne/CNC-Large-Mill/wiki) to start your journey.